By Jeff Eriks, Cambridge Companies

 Every facility owner has different requirements to keep in mind from a review and inspection perspective.
-These actions are important to protecting facilities and helping keep your workforce safe.
-Many of these items can help to catch maintenance items that are relatively cheap to address, but can become very costly if left un-addressed.
-In this article we will cover a few of the key items to keep in mind, no matter what kind of facility you own.
+These actions are critical to protecting facilities and helping keep your workforce safe.
+Many of these items can help catch maintenance items that are relatively cheap to address but can become very costly if left unaddressed.

-- Fire Sprinkler Systems must be inspected every year by a certified professional to verify that they are functioning properly.
-In dry-pipe systems, the drip legs need to be drained at least monthly.
+- Fire Sprinkler Systems: Inspect these systems yearly with a certified professional to verify that they are functioning properly.

-- Strobe Lights and Exit Signage should be tested each year to ensure that they are working properly as well.
+- Strobe Lights and Exit Signage: Test each year to ensure the lights work properly.

-- Fire Alarm Systems are a key component to most buildings and should be checked annually.
+- Fire Alarm Systems: A key component of most buildings, and check annually.
 This system is typically tied into the local fire department and notifies them of any issues.
-Each sensor should be checked on an annual basis and any faulty ones should be replaced.

-- Elevator Inspections should be done annually.
-Most states require annual inspection and certifications kept on file within the building itself.
+- Elevator Inspections: Complete annually.
+Most states require annual inspections and certifications kept on file within the building itself.

-Other life/safety systems to be maintained and inspected on a regular basis are eye wash units, strobes, backup lights, gas detection, etc.
+Other life/safety systems to be maintained and inspected regularly are eyewash units, strobes, backup lights, gas detection, etc.